Christmas is fast approaching and the party and holiday season is upon us.

-For many, that means a period of excessive eating and drinking and minimal activity.
+For many, this means a period of excessive eating and drinking with minimal activity.

 According to Nutrition Australia, Australians gain an average of 0.8-1.5kg over the holiday period.
-This may not sound like much, but research indicates that this weight is rarely lost over the coming year so it can quickly add up over time.
+While it may not sound like much, research indicates that this weight is rarely lost over the coming year, so it can quickly add up over time.

-With Christmas less than a week away here are some tips to help minimise the damage from the excess of the festive season.
+With Christmas only a few weeks away and party season upon us, here are some tips to help minimise the damage from the excess of the festive season.

 Avoid Going Hungry to Parties

-Eating a meal or snack that is high in fibre and protein before going to a party can help to reduce hunger and increase satiety, without being heavy on the calories.
+Eating a meal or snack high in fibre and protein before going to a party can help reduce hunger and increase satiety without being heavy on calories.
 The less hungry you are, the less likely you are to snack on high-calorie party food.

-If eating beforehand is not an option, try to start off with some healthier options before indulging in the Christmas pudding or pavlova.
-Foods such as fresh fruit, nuts, olives, quality cheeses, salads, lean meat, fish, seafood & eggs are all good options over the sweets, chips, breads, potato bakes, pasta salads, crackers & dips.
+If eating beforehand is not an option, try to start with healthier options before indulging in the Christmas pudding or pavlova.
+Foods such as fresh fruit, nuts, olives, quality cheeses, salads, lean meat, fish, seafood & eggs are all better options than sweets, chips, bread, potato bakes, pasta salads, crackers & dips.

 Create a Calorie Deficit

-This can also be done on a daily basis.
-If you have a planned Christmas dinner where dessert, alcohol and other calorie dense foods will be enjoyed, you can reduce the size of meals or have a fasting period before the event.
-If you’re going to have a big dinner, eat a lighter lunch.
-If it’s a big lunch, plan for a light breakfast and dinner.
-Try to keep the overeating to the special meals, there may be only one or two.
+Christmas or end-of-year parties are often associated with alcohol, desserts, and other calorie-dense foods.
+If you have one of these events planned, you can reduce the size of meals or have a fasting period before the event.
+If you’re having a big dinner, eat a lighter lunch.
+If there’s a big lunch, plan a light breakfast and dinner.
+Try to keep the overeating to the special meals; there may be only one or two.

 Drink Plenty of Water